vdsm/virtual-dsm/readme.md

         --ip-range=192.168.0.100/28 \
         -o parent=eth0 vdsm
     ```
     Modify these values to match your local subnet.

-And change the docker network of the container from `bridged` to `vdsm` in your compose file:
+    Next change the containers network in your compose file:

     ```
     networks: